When you start learning programming, you don’t want to waste any of your valuable time. You want to see real progress as fast as possible, right?

 - If you love learning alone, use books and online courses.

-- If you prefer learning with others, find a work group near you and team up with like-minded people.
+- If you prefer learning with others by exchanging thoughts and feedback, find a work group near you and team up with like-minded students.

 Just figure out how you can feel comfortable and find an approach that helps you reach your goals.

-If you’re not sure how to start, just try different ways of learning first.
+If you’re not sure how to start, you can try different ways of learning.

-You’ll soon notice whether it’s your thing or not.
+You will quickly notice which learning method works for you and supports your learning.
 Learning by doing like this is definitely one of the most important things to know before learning programming.